Last Updated On:

-Researchers have found that eating spicy food can affect milk supply, altering its taste, and making it cause fussiness and gassiness in babies.
+Eating spicy food can affect milk supply, alter its taste, and cause fussiness and gassiness in babies.
 This can make it difficult for your baby to fall asleep at night, causing interruptions in their sleeping pattern.
 It can also lead to the development of gastrointestinal discomfort which may cause your baby to cry uncontrollably.

-Make sure to avoid indulging in spicy food while breastfeeding so you can make it easier to train your baby to fall asleep at night, and to prevent any rashes from developing.
+Avoid spicy food while breastfeeding so that your baby falls asleep easily at night, and to prevent any rashes from developing.

-- Garlic – Garlic is considered by many as a miracle food because of its powerful antioxidant, antibacterial, and anti-inflammatory properties.
-But despite being a very healthy and tasty addition to your favorite meals, garlic can cause changes in the taste of breast milk.
+Garlic is considered a miracle food because of its powerful antioxidant, antibacterial, and anti-inflammatory properties.
+But despite these benefits, garlic changes the taste of breast milk.

-- Peanuts – When babies are born, they already have specific food sensitivities that will become full blow allergies when they’re older.
+When babies are born, they already have specific food sensitivities that become allergies when they’re older.
 Among the most common food allergies they can have are peanuts.

-If peanut allergies run in your family, it would be much better to avoid eating any form of nuts when you’re lactating.
-This is because babies’ sensitive systems may not be able to regulate the allergen, and thus cause the development of adverse reactions.
+If peanut allergies run in your family, avoid eating any form of nuts when you’re lactating.
+Babies’ sensitive systems may not be able to regulate the allergen, and thus cause the development of adverse reactions.

 Allergic reactions in babies can be life threatening, causing their airways to close and multiple itchy wheals to develop all over their skin.
-Avoid eating peanuts to prevent an allergic reaction and be sure to have your baby checked for allergies to determine what’s safe to eat and what’s not.
+Be sure to have your baby checked for allergies for their safety.

-- Fish – This potent source of protein is much healthier than any other meat you’ll find on the market.
-But because some fish have high concentrations of mercury, they can be very bad for your breastfeeding baby.
+This potent source of protein is much healthier than any other meat you’ll find on the market.
+But because some fish have high concentrations of mercury, they can be bad for your baby.

-Mercury has been observed to stunt growth and contribute to the development of different medical conditions in young babies.
-While it’s ideal that you eat at least 12 ounces of fish a week, it’s important to choose your seafood wisely and avoid options that have high levels of mercury.
+Mercury stunts growth and contributes to the development of different medical conditions in young babies.
+While it’s ideal that you eat at least 355ml of fish a week, it’s important to choose your seafood wisely.

 When you’re in the market, choose fish with bright pink or red meat, such as salmon and tuna.
 These are the best options for lactating mums who want the benefits of fish without risking mercury poisoning.

-Studies suggest that green vegetables such as broccoli can produce milk that causes flatulence in babies.
-This can cause your little one to feel uncomfortable and gassy, which may lead to uncontrollable crying and fussiness.
+Green vegetables, such as broccoli, can produce milk that causes flatulence in babies.
+This can cause your little one to feel uncomfortable and gassy, leading to uncontrollable crying and fussiness.